amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/intro/text.md

 Most commonly today, the frontend is broken into three phases: lexical analysis (also known as lexing or scanning), syntax analysis (also known as scanning or parsing), and semantic analysis.

 #### Lexing
 converts a sequence of characters into a sequence of tokens.
 A token is a pair consisting of a token name and token value.
-Common token names include keyword, separator, identifier, literal and some of their respectively `while`, `{`, `x`, `"music"`.

 | Token name | Sample token values              |
 |------------|----------------------------------|